jazzband/djangorestframework-simplejwt/README.rst

   string which contains an RSA public key.

 USER_ID_TO_USER
-  A function that will be called with the value of ``USER_ID_FIELD`` when decoding a token.
+  A function that will be called with the value of ``USER_ID_CLAIM`` when decoding a token.
   It should return a user object or raise User.DoesNotExist.
 This lets you specify a custom behaviour for user_id decoding and object instantiation.

 USER_TO_USER_ID
   A function that will be called with the user object when encoding a token.
 It should return a user_id to be placed into ``USER_ID_CLAIM`` in the token.
+This lets you specify a custom behaviour for generation of user_id for user object.

 AUTH_HEADER_TYPES
   The authorization header type(s) that will be accepted for views that require